Skip to main content

 What do we mean by employee benefits insurance plans?

-As covered above, employee benefits offered through insurance plans are provided through you, the employer, to your employees.
-In a lot of ways, group insurance works very similarly to individual insurance plans.
-The main difference is that as the company providing this type of insurance coverage, you are the master policy owner.
+As mentioned above, employee benefits offered through insurance plans are provided through you, the employer, to support your employees.
+In a lot of ways, group insurance plans work very similarly to individual plans.
+The main difference is that as the company providing this type of coverage, you are the master policy owner.

-Each employee will be covered at a minimum, but coverage may also extend to family members, such as dependants, children under a certain age, parents and spouses.
+Each member of staff will be covered at a minimum, but coverage may also extend to family members, such as dependants, children under a certain age, parents and spouses.

 Which businesses are eligible for employee benefits in the UK?